Minds On

 Learn more about the Treaty of Paris and its lasting effects on Indigenous communities.

-The Royal Proclamation was issued in October of 1763 by King George III at the end of the Seven Years War and discussed the territories that were given up by the French to the British as a result of the war.
-The goal of the Royal Proclamation was to establish a government in Canada and drew clear boundaries around the new British province of Quebec, putting a western limit on the Thirteen Colonies.
-French colonies had to give up their lands to the British, and many First Nations people lived on these lands.
+The Royal Proclamation was issued in October of 1763 by King George III.
+It officially ended the Seven Years War and established the territories that were given up by the French to the British as a result of the war.
+The goal of the Royal Proclamation was to establish a government in Canada and draw clear boundaries around the new British province of Quebec, putting a western limit on the Thirteen Colonies.
+French colonies had to give up their lands to the British, while many First Nations communities, who lived on these lands, had no representation in these discussions.

-The British were not well liked by First Nations people because their behaviour in fur trading was seen as sneaky.
-As the British Crown took control of their new lands, they claimed they would treat Indigenous people better.
+Many Indigenous communities viewed the British with distrust, as they were seen as being dishonest in the fur trade.
+When the British government took control of their new lands, they claimed they would treat Indigenous Peoples better.

-The Royal Proclamation set out the constitutional structure for the negotiations of treaties with the Indigenous peoples in Canada by creating a huge Indigenous reserve west of the Appalachian Mountains.
-Colonizers were not allowed to buy any of the lands that belonged to Indigenous peoples, which upset the Americans because they had planned to expand and take this land.
+The Proclamation said that only the British government could make deals for Indigenous land.
+It also created a large Indigenous reserve west of the Appalachian Mountains.
+Colonists were not allowed to buy any of the lands that belonged to Indigenous peoples, which upset the Americans because they had planned to expand and take this land.
+Ultimately, this was a key factor leading to the American Revolution, as settler land claims were now impossible in Quebec.

-The Royal Proclamation weakened French power by ensuring that all governors of Quebec would be British, all laws were changed to British ones, and Catholics who wanted to continue to work for the government had to take an oath of loyalty to the Protestant British.
+The Royal Proclamation weakened French power by ensuring that all governors of Quebec would be British, Quebec would follow British laws, and Catholics who wanted to continue to work for the government had to swear loyalty to the Protestant British.

-The Royal Proclamation had a significant impact on Canada as it contributed to the outbreak of the American Revolution, prohibited the private sale of Indigenous land, and set up a basis for future negotiations of Indigenous treaties.
-It is still important today and is often examined when there is a dispute about land ownership in Canada.
+The Royal Proclamation had a significant impact on Canada’s development as it contributed to the outbreak of the American Revolution, prohibited the private sale of Indigenous land, and set rules for future Indigenous treaties.
+It is still important today and is often considered when there is a dispute about land ownership in Canada.

 Reflect